margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for my cousins in Suffolk, Whaleyville
 * Grateful to learn about Kentucky, Indiana, and the Rust Belt
 * Grateful for literature from a college English class with Professor Levenson
-* Grateful for the Spanish language on the Screen in the CVS - **Cambiar El Idioma**
+* Grateful for the Spanish language on the Screen in the CVS - "Cambiar El Idioma"
 * Grateful for the people who work in the country and the way they support people working through challenges
 * Grateful for the little kids in the airport
 * Grateful for spiritual purging